enishyseni/ProductDevelopmentProject/README.md

 ### Before we begin

-This solution comes from an experienced software engineer who had zero experience with insurances before, and since python and VueJS framework are not my primary technology stack, it took me a bit more time to get familiar with this stack, either way it wasn't that hard because software engineering principles are very similar in modern technology stacks.
+This solution comes from an experienced software engineer who had zero experience with insurance platforms before, and since Python/Django/VueJS is not my primary technology stack, it took me a bit more time to get familiar with this stack, either way it wasn't that hard because software engineering principles are very similar in modern technology stacks.

 ### The idea